-AD has been described as the first manifestation of the allergic march[4], influenced by a genetic predisposition (such as the loss of function in the filaggrin (FLG) gene) and environmental exposures.
-The clustering of the AD phenotypes has been initially proposed based on the time of onset (early vs late onset) and persistence (transient vs persistent)[7].
-These characteristics together with their severity can establish the risk of developing the rest of the allergic comorbidities[7].
+AD is the first manifestation of the classic allergic march [4].
+It is influenced by genetic predisposition (eg, loss of function in the filaggrin [FLG] gene) and environmental exposures.
+The clustering of the AD phenotypes was initially proposed based on the time of onset (early vs late onset) and persistence (transient vs persistent) [7].
+These characteristics, together with their severity, can be applied to establish the risk of developing the other allergic comorbidities [7].

-The impairment of the skin barrier is considered the "entry point" of allergens, activating the Th2 inflammatory pathway and inducing epicutaneous sensitization.
-The generation of Th2 memory cells perpetuates the skin barrier impairment and impacts the exacerbation of the disease.
-Classically, the next allergic feature is the development of allergic sensitization with subsequent transition to asthma, AR and FA, mediated by the Th2 cells distributed in the respiratory tract and intestinal mucosa, respectively.
-During this process, the exposome (interaction with allergens, dysbiosis...) can modify the course of the diseases, making some symptoms more prominent over time, while others subside[2].
+Impairment of the skin barrier is considered the "entry point" of allergens, activating the $T_H 2$ inflammatory pathway and inducing epicutaneous sensitization.
+The generation of memory $T_H 2$ cells perpetuates skin barrier impairment and impacts exacerbation of the disease.
+Classically, the next allergic feature is the development of allergic sensitization with subsequent transition to asthma and AR and FA, which are mediated by the $T_H 2$ cells distributed in the respiratory tract and intestinal mucosa, respectively.
+During this process, the exposome (interaction with allergens, dysbiosis) can modify the course of the disease, making some symptoms more prominent over time and leading others to subside [2].

 However, not all conditions are present in every patient.
-Most of them only present eczema during childhood, with a resolution during adolescence[5].
-In a pediatric cohort that included 9,801 children, followed from 1 to 11 years old (yo), it was shown that only 7% of them presented trajectory profiles from skin to respiratory symptoms[5].
-Almost all cohort studies that analyze the establishment of the allergic march begin with the evaluation of the onset and evolution of AD, showing the impact of this disease on the rest of the conditions.
-Mainly, the onset of AD is divided into early and late onset, persistent and transient, and mild to severe[2,5,7].
+Most only present eczema during childhood, with resolution during adolescence [5].
+In a pediatric cohort that included 9801 children followed from 1 to 11 years, only 7% presented trajectory profiles running from skin to respiratory symptoms [5].
+Almost all cohort studies that analyze the appearance of the allergic march begin by evaluating the onset and progress of AD, thus illustrating the impact of this disease on the other conditions.
+Onset of AD is classed as early and late, persistent and transient, and mild to severe [2,5,7].

-A birth cohort of patients with AD analyzed the different phenotypes of the disease from birth to 36 months, showing that the risk of developing respiratory allergies or FA was lower if the skin condition resolved before 18 months of life[21].
-Another birth cohort study observed in preadolescence that 39.8% of AD patients had asthma or AR with a higher prevalence in the group of moderate to severe eczema compared to the mild group (18.3% vs. 9.0%, P = 0.016)[22].
-The development of AD followed by wheeze and AR, has been also linked with a parental history of allergy, allergic sensitizations and persistence of the skin disorder[5,22,23].

-Furthermore, the poor prognosis of AD has been associated with an early onset of the disease and the early onset of wheezing[24].
+Analysis of a birth cohort of patients with AD revealed the different phenotypes of the disease from birth to 36 months, showing that the risk of developing respiratory allergies or FA was lower if the skin condition resolved before 18 months of life [21].
+Another birth cohort study observed that, in preadolescence, 39.8% of AD patients had asthma or AR, with a higher prevalence in the group of moderate-to-severe eczema than the group with mild disease (18.3% vs 9.0%, P=.016) [22].
+The development of AD followed by wheeze and AR has also been associated with a parental history of allergy, allergic sensitization, and persistence of the skin disorder [5,22,23].
+Furthermore, the poor prognosis of AD has been associated with early onset of the disease and early onset of wheezing [24].

-It is important to consider that AD is not driven solely by Th2 inflammation and that not all patients suffer from the same clinical presentation, which is due to the different endophenotypes of this disease and may affect the allergic march trajectory[25].
+Of note, AD is not driven solely by $T_H2$ inflammation, and not all patients have the same clinical presentation; therefore, the different endophenotypes of this disease may affect the trajectory of the allergic march [25].